Top Ten Tips for Blending Children by Birth and Adoption

 - Slowly transition your new child into your family if possible.
 If not possible, spend as much time with your new child as possible prior to bringing him home.

-- If adopting out of birth order, pay particular attention to the child that is getting displaced as either the eldest or youngest in the family.
+- If adopting out of birth order, pay particular attention to the child that is being displaced as either the eldest or youngest in the family.

 - Get extra help around the house if at all possible.
 Anticipate being much busier, especially in the first 6 months.
 Cut back on the “shoulds” of your life to free up as much time as possible for your new and existing children and your spouse.